 Book Your Own Excursions

 The big advantage of booking with Disney cruise lines for your ship excursions is that you are absolutely guaranteed that if you are late back off the excursion the ship will not leave without you.
 We know this is a big one for most guests, including us.
 We have mostly booked Port Adventures with Disney for this reason.
-But many guests book independently, sometimes with exactly the same tour operators that Disney uses, and there are big savings to be made.
+However many guests book independently.
+Sometimes with exactly the same tour operators that Disney uses, and there are big savings to be made.

 Wait For The Spa Discounts

 You can book spa treatments in advance before you get onboard your Disney cruise.
-But if you can be flexible in what you want and particularly if you aren’t getting off the ship on a port day, you can make considerable savings.
+But if you can be flexible in what you want.
+If you aren’t getting off the ship on a port day, you can make considerable savings.
 Spa specials are usually advertised for port days

 Disconnect From Reality